 - Illinois is a certified TB-free and brucellosis-free state.

 - We do NOT give any drugs routinely, including dewormers.
-We follow the FAMACHAprotocol for dealing with parasites.
+We follow the FAMACHA protocol for dealing with parasites.
 This means that we only use a dewormer when goats are exhibiting signs of anemia.
 Copper-oxide wire particles (also known as COWP or copper boluses) are our first choice for treatment.
 If that doesn’t work, we will use a chemical dewormer.
 We have tried Hoegger’s, Molly’s, and Fir Meadow herbal dewormers, as well as diatomaceous earth in the past but found that they do not work very well for a goat that is already anemic.
-We are currently experimenting with wormwood that we grow on the farm.
+We have also experimented with wormwood that we grow on the farm.

-- Our first line of defense against internal parasites (worms) is management.
-We rotate pastures to avoid egg and larvae build-up on the pasture, and we plan kidding during months of the year when the parasite load is lowest so that we can avoid using dewormers in the does.
+- Our first line of defense against internal parasites (worms and coccidia) is management.
+We rotate pastures to avoid larvae build-up on the pasture.
 We have many goats that have never had a dewormer in their lives.
 We do NOT do this to save money.
 We do it because there are only three classes of dewormers in the United States, and parasites are rapidly becoming resistant to them, which means that they should not be used unless absolutely necessary, so that they will work when they are truly needed.
 Our ultimate goal is to breed goats that are naturally parasite resistant.

 - All kids are disbudded and tattooed, and wethers are castrated before sale.

-If you have any other questions about our herd health, please don’t hesitate to ask.
+If you have any other questions about our herd or goat health, please don’t hesitate to ask.
 We are happy to explain what we do and why we do it.